 Our guide repeatedly warned that once inside the JSA, we were not to make any gestures that could be deemed to offend the North Koreans.
 It is possible that they could take photos of it and use it as propaganda.
 The same was true for dress code.
 Wearing ripped jeans or inappropriate clothing is proscribed, again because it could be used to show how “poor” the people are on the other side of the line.
 I was most nervous, though, about the gestures.
 I am fidgety and I talk with my hands.
 I tried to walk with my hands in my pockets at all times.

 When off the bus, we walked in two lines, through the Freedom House.
-The Freedom House is a massive building with the initial intention of using it for reunion of families.
+The Freedom House is a massive building with the initial intention of using it for a reunion of families.
 Unfortunately, since it was built, it had never been used for that reason.
 Instead, it is now a walkway that leads to the heart of the JSA.

 We walked up the stairs, through the building, and out into the main JSA complex.
 This was what I had been waiting for.
 This is what I wanted from a Korean DMZ tour.
-Eric wanted to see into North Korea.
+Eric wanted to see North Korea.
 I wanted to see the famous blue UN buildings, and the soldiers standing at attention.

 That was just what we experienced.